ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 ### Requirements

-The only requirement here is to sign up with Looker Studio and have access to a data warehouse or database than can serve data, and it is accessible from outside sources.
+The only requirement here is to sign up with Looker Studio and have access to a data warehouse or database that can serve data and is accessible from external sources.

 > 👉 [Sign-up for Looker Studio](https://lookerstudio.google.com/)